Annual Exhibition 2021

 |Public Vote||Murla Trophy|

-Entries must be submitted electronically via the online registration system which is available for one month, prior to images being judged.
+Entries must be submitted electronically via the online PDI upload system which will be available for one month, prior to images being judged.
 Please read the Terms and Conditions before doing this.

-After judging, entrants will be notified which of their prints has been accepted and whether they have been awarded any Trophies or Certificates of Merit.
+After judging, entrants will be notified which of their images have been accepted and whether they have been awarded any Trophies or Certificates of Merit.
 At this stage, entrants should submit prints of the accepted images, which will be retained for framing and hanging.

 The official opening of the Annual Exhibition is marked by a Private View evening, when members and their guests may view the exhibition.